Arrival and Cascata

 Moderate

-Two nights in Las Vegas is enough for two strong rounds of golf and a genuine experience of the city, provided the itinerary is precise about where to spend the time.
+Two nights in Las Vegas is enough for two strong rounds and a genuine read of the city, provided you are precise about where the time goes.
 This trip pairs Cascata, the Rees Jones canyon course in Boulder City with a 418-foot waterfall through the clubhouse, with the Wolf Course at Paiute, Pete Dye's 7,604-yard desert links layout that is the longest and most demanding course in the Las Vegas corridor.
 The two courses represent entirely different expressions of desert golf architecture, and the contrast between them justifies the two-round format over playing two similar layouts.

 Fly into Harry Reid International Airport and pick up a rental car.
 The airport sits two miles from the Strip, and Boulder City is a 30-minute drive southeast.